 Assiniboine offers daytime, evening, and weekend options for Canadian newcomers to improve their English skills.
 We specialize in English Language training for students with Canadian Language Benchmark (CLB) levels 5-8.
 Our school provides a friendly and relaxing environment for you to come to learn and meet new people from across the globe.
 Funding for our ESL programming is provided by Immigration, Refugees and Citizenship Canada.

-Please note that due to COVID-19 classes are currently being delivered online only.
-In-person classes may resume depending on changes to the Provincial restrictions.
-Funding for our ESL programming is provided by Immigration, Refugees and Citizenship Canada.
-There is no cost to attend.
-For full course information and availability, please contact us at 204.725.8744 or email@example.com
+Please note that due to COVID-19 classes are currently being delivered online, in person or in a blended fashion.
+There is not cost to attend.
+For full course information and availability, please contact us at 204-725-8744 or email@example.com

 To take ESL classes at Assiniboine, we require students to have: